HiDannyZ/ExpressionTree/README.md

 # Danny Ideas:

+Create A nodeStack class

+Create everything in p2.cpp

+1.)
+Push everything into a stack until you see a operator.
+Be sure to make everything into a node.
+2.)
+Then pop two times and link nodes with root as Operator and the two numbers as left and right child.

+3.)
+Push created Node into stack

+//Not sure if we can push a node to stack as Stack may not support that.
+Instead, we can probably just pass a pointer

+4.)
+Then start search again until end of string.

+5.)
+Repeat 1,2,3, setting Node as right child always.

+We would use overloading to push node to stack

 A virtual function a member function which is declared within base class and is re-defined (Overriden) by derived class. https://en.wikibooks.org/wiki/C%2B%2B_Programming/Classes/Abstract_Classes/Pure_Abstract_Classes